mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 ## Format

-Lumigator expects a CSV file containing two columns namely `examples` and `ground_truth`.
+Lumigator expects a CSV file containing two columns, namely `examples` and `ground_truth`.

 You can refer to the sample [dialogum dataset](../../../lumigator/sample_data/summarization/dialogsum_exc.csv ) for summarization use case and the sample [English-Spanish dataset](../../../lumigator/sample_data/translation/sample_translation_en_es.csv) for translation use case.